WhoshouldIsee Tracks

 Step 1: System Preparation

-First, the smoke test starts by temporarily sealing off any openings or vent pipes.
+We temporarily seal off any openings or vent pipes.
 By doing this, we ensure that the smoke flows through the system.
 This allows it to pressurise and escape only through leaks or intended openings.

 Step 2: Smoke Introduction